International Driving Permit

 Some countries and states have agreements with Japan that make it very easy to get a Japanese license.
 People who have received Japanese licenses in the past also fall under this group.
 All you have to do is go to the prefectural driving license center (hereinafter Menkyo Center) with your documents, take an eye test, and fill out some paperwork.
 To see what additional documents you might be required to have based on your home country, please check out this document provided by the Tokyo Metropolitan Police Department website.

 As of February 20, 2023, the list of countries/states that have these agreements in place are:

 * does not apply to other states in the United States of America

-You only need to have a license from one of these countries, you do not necessarily have to be a national of the country your license is from.
+You need to have a license from one of these countries, but you do not necessarily have to be a national of the country your license is from.

 If you don’t have a license from one of these countries or states, the process is a bit more complicated.
 In addition to all of the same documents, you will need to take a written test and a practical driving test.
 The written test, which is offered in English, Japanese, and Chinese, is very easy.
 It consists of ten true or false questions.
 The driving test is more difficult and often takes multiple tries to pass.

-It is a good idea to begin this process a few months before your International Permit expires, to accommodate waiting time for the JAF translation and crowded times at the Driver’s License Center as many other recontracting ALTs also try to get their licenses.
+It is a good idea to begin this process at least three months before your International Permit expires in order to accommodate waiting time for the JAF translation and crowded times at the Menkyo Center as many other recontracting ALTs and foreigners are also trying to get their licenses.

 Follow these steps: